acisel-fr/sbm/README.md

 ## Description

-SMB is a blog software written in Svelte, Typescript, HTML and CSS.
+SBM is a blog software written in Svelte, Typescript, HTML and CSS.
 Posts are written in [markdown] format.
 It is served by [nodejs].

 ## Data